CDL Requirements 2023 Explained

 The Federal CDL requirements apply to all U.S. states and exist to create minimum standards for licensing drivers.
 Depending on where you live, your state may have additional requirements.

-Minimum Requirements for CDL and CLP Application
+Minimum Requirements for CDL Application

 The person applying for a CLP or CDL must satisfy the following requirements: